robocin/vss-vision/README.md

 ./InstallDependencies
 ```

-2. 1.
+2. i.
 Install Qt Creator (5.12.0) using the maintanance tool of Qt from linorg.usp.br repository.
 Use this script to make this simpler.
 ```bash
 ./InstallQt
 ```

-2. 2.
+ii.
 Select (only) the packages below:
 ```bash
 .
 Qt
 │